Combining USOC/BHPS and zero weights

 2) The respsective profiles of w2 youth participants weighted by the two weights - b_ythscus_xw and b_ythscbh_xw - are rather different, which is partly why I queried the method I used to combine them.
 E.g. the aren't any 10 year olds in the BHPS sample (just 11-15 year olds), the proportion in owner occupied tenures is 8 ppts higher in the BHPS sample compared to the USOC sample and the proportion in urban areas is around 6 ppts lower.
 Given that the two are meant to be representing very similar populations the differences look rather large.
 Is there an explanation?
 Should we be concerned about this or is it ignorable?

-#8 Updated by Olena Kaminska over 2 years ago
+#8 Updated by Olena Kaminska almost 3 years ago

 With regard to number 1: you can combine the weights on your own and your thinking is correct.
 Your weight will be close to ours but imperfect in underrepresenting recent immigrants.